Selene0623/WDL-ScriptHook/README.md

 # Notice

-**This is still WORK IN PROGRESS**
+This is still **WORK IN PROGRESS**
-20-30% of new offsets are still missing from offsets.cpp (not implemented) and the game currently will not launch with current code.
+20%-30% of new offsets are still missing from offsets.cpp which is not implemented and the game currently will not launch with current code anyway.

 # Instructions